Official Website of the

 8 Picnic at Horseshoe Bend Park on the River McCaysville on Hwy 60.
 Pretty park located in the bend of the Toccoa River on River Road.
 Fishing, playground, covered picnic tables, restrooms.
 Pickin' in the Park on Thursday evenings, May through September.

 9 Go Whitewater Rafting Ages 12 and older.
 Raft the wild Ocoee River just 30 minutes from Blue Ridge.
 Class 3 and 4 rapids and non-stop action.
+Find a list of rafting companies in the Business Directory.

 12 Swim at Morganton Point Recreation Area Recreation area on Lake Blue Ridge with fishing, swimming, picnicking, boating and camping.
 Pebble beach – wear water shoes.
 Paved boat ramp.
 Take Hwy.
 515 south from Blue Ridge to Hwy.
 60/Morganton.
 In Morganton, turn right on Lake Drive, go one mile.